 Abiotic Factor: Acid Rain

 Another man-made abiotic factor is increased acid rain.
 Gases, such as sulphur dioxide and nitrogen oxide, are released into the atmosphere by industries that burn fossil fuels, including coal and oil.
 These gases react with water and oxygen in the atmosphere to create acid rain.
 Acid rain can kill plants and animals.
-Fish populations in lakes and rivers may decline because of the increased acidity, or pH levels, in the water, which are not within tolerable ranges for the fish.
+Fish populations in lakes and rivers may decline because of the increased acidity in the water, at low pH levels that are not within tolerable ranges for fish.

 Abiotic Factor: Natural Disasters

-Natural disasters, such as earthquakes, volcanoes, fires, hurricanes and tsunamis, can have significant impacts on species.
+Natural disasters - such as earthquakes, volcanoes, fires, hurricanes and tsunamis - can have significant impacts on species.
 These disasters are difficult to predict and may completely destroy or forever alter an ecosystem.
-Species that are already endangered may not be able to recover from a loss of habitat created by these forces.
+Species that are already endangered may not be able to recover from a loss of habitat or population caused by these forces.
 In some cases, natural disasters may create barriers in breeding populations, which may result in new species being formed as they adapt to new environments.

 Biotic Factor: Invasive Species